 There are many ways medication errors can occur in nursing homes and other inpatient facilities, including:

-4. Lab Errors: There have been instances where a medication gets filled incorrectly, which could be due to a communication error on the prescription, or between the physician and the pharmacy.
-This could then result in the wrong medication, or dosage being given to the resident.
+Sometimes, pharmacists fill medications incorrectly.
+A communication error on the prescription or between the physician and the pharmacy might be the reason for this.
+This can result in the wrong medication, or dosage being given to the resident.

 Should I Hire a Nursing Home Neglect Lawyer For a Medication Error?

 According to the Journal of the American Geriatrics Society, a 2016 study revealed that 16 to 27 percent of nursing home residents experienced medication errors.
 Studies investigating transfer-associated medication errors reported occurrence rates of 13 to 31 percent among residents.
-Studies looking into the number of residents prescribed at least one potentially inappropriate medication revealed that 75 percent of residents experienced such an error.
-Thankfully, death resulting from a medication error was found to be extremely rare.
+A study investigating the number of residents who were prescribed at least one potentially inappropriate medication found that 75 precent of residents encountered this mistake.
+Fortunately, researchers discovered that death caused by a medication error is exceptionally rare.